BIOP/qupath-extension-cellpose/README.md

 Once the script successfully completes training, you will have a `models` sub-folder within your Project folder, which will contain your custom model, as well as a `QC` sub-folder with the output of the QC script.

+Once you are happy with your training script, you should save the edited copy to your Project (or another scripts folder) for re-use!

 ### Training a custom model
 To train using your custom model, you need to provide the path to the model to the `Cellpose2D.builder`.
 Just replace the name of the pre-trained model (e.g. `cyto`) with the path to your model, for example: